matt-42/silicon/_docs/0welcome.md

     C++ has no overhead such as other web programming languages: No interpreter, no garbage collection, no virtual machine and no just in time compiler.
-Plus, the static paradigm of the framework enable the compiler to better optimize the code.
 Finally, Silicon provides several high performance C/C++ server libraries leveraging the processing power of multi-cores processors.

-  - __Type safe__
+  - __A static paradigm for more safety and performances__

-    Thanks to the static programming paradigm of the framework, lots of the common errors will be detected and reported by the compiler.
+    Silicon flexibility entirely runs at compile time.
+It does not use virtual classes or dynamic inheritance.
+This allows the compiler to detect more bugs and to generate faster code.

   - __Automatic dependency injection and middlewares__